w3c/wai-evaluation-tools-list/content/submit-a-tool.md

   {% include excol.html type="middle" %}
   Tools that **will** be included on this list include:

-  - Tools, applications or extensions that support the automatic evaluation of digital accessibility.
+  - Tools, applications or extensions that support the evaluation of digital accessibility.

   - Tools that simulate user experience in order to support the identification of accessibility issues.